How selling gold from Fowey by post works

 Selling with GoldPaid is done entirely by post, anywhere in the UK.
 There is no shop to find and no pressure at a counter, because there is no counter.

-Fowey is a small Cornish harbour town on a steep-sided estuary, with a long maritime and china-clay shipping history.
-It is a quiet, settled town in a remote part of the county.
+Fowey is a small Cornish harbour town on a steep-sided estuary, with a long maritime past and a history of shipping china clay.
+It is quiet, and it sits in a remote part of the county.
 Fowey residents sell gold and silver by post, anywhere in the UK, with no shop visit needed.

 How it works